Civic Holiday: Simcoe Day

 In 1869, the city of Toronto became the first to introduce the civic holiday when the Toronto City Council called for a midsummer holiday for a "day of recreation".
 In 1875, the City Council fixed the first Monday in August as a Civic Holiday.

-The holiday was renamed "Simcoe Day" in 1969 in honour of John Graves Simcoe—who was the first Lieutenant-Governor of Upper Canada, who established York (now Toronto) as the capital of Ontario, and who was the leading proponent of the Act Against Slavery.
+The holiday was renamed "Simcoe Day" in 1969 in honour of John Graves Simcoe, the first lieutenant-governor of Upper Canada, who established York (now Toronto) as the capital of Ontario, and who was the leading proponent of the Act Against Slavery.
 However, a motion at the Ontario Municipal Association to extend the name change across Ontario failed.
-According to a 2005 proclamation, this name continues to apply in Toronto.
+According to proclamations from the city, this name continues to apply in Toronto.

 Prince Edward Island

 The holiday is not an official holiday, although some businesses may close for the day.
-Additionally, federal workers receive the day off and federal services are closed, but municipal and provincial services and workers have varying decisions made on their status, with some choosing to have a day off in celebration of Gold Cup Parade instead.
+Additionally, federal workers receive the day off and federal services are closed, but municipal and provincial services and workers have varying decisions made on their status, with some choosing to have a day off in celebration of the Gold Cup Parade instead.
 This leads to a mix of openings and closings across the province.
-The capital city of Charlottetown has its own Natal Day, in early June, which should not be confused with Nova Scotia's Natal Day.
+The capital city of Charlottetown has its own Natal Day, in early June, not to be confused with Nova Scotia's Natal Day.